SergBoyko/Test_Coderbyte/README.md

 # Test_Coderbyte
-This repository contains my coding solutions from online coding challenges.
+This repository contains my coding solutions on Ruby from online coding challenges.